ipms-io/nlightning/README.md

 #### MacOS Users

-To run the containerized tests we need to connect directly to the docker containers, but if you're using MacOS you won't be able to, thanks to the way Docker for Mac is implemented.
+To run the containerized tests we need to connect directly to the docker containers, but if you're using macOS you won't be able to, thanks to the way Docker for Mac is implemented.

-We're using [Docker Mac Net Connect](https://github.com/chipmk/docker-mac-net-connect) due to it's simplicity.
+We're using [Docker Mac Net Connect](https://github.com/chipmk/docker-mac-net-connect) due to its simplicity.
 Just run:

 ```sh
 # Install via Homebrew